Growing Beloperone guttata

 The shrimp plant, Beloperone guttata syn.
 Justicia brandegeana is grown for its unusual flowers.
 The orange or dark red bracts form at the tips of the plant's slender stems.
 Each bract houses a tubular white flower a few of which are visible on each collection of bracts at any moment.
 This causes the blooms to resemble highly stylized shrimp.

 This picture was taken in late summer.
-It's growing up into the
+It's growing up into the hibiscus behind it.

 It never stops blooming and I can't bring myself to cut it back while it's flowering.